AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

    * [Method 1](#method-1): Install without [!DNL Elasticsearch]
    * [Method 2](#method-2): Install with [!DNL Elasticsearch] (No downtime)

-   >[!TIP]
-   >
-   >To enter instructions on the command line, hover over the far right of the code box and click the [!UICONTROL **Copy**] link.
-Then, paste it into the command line.
-If you do not have experience working from the command line, ask your system integrator or developer for assistance.

 ## Method 1: Install without Elasticsearch {#method-1}

 This onboarding method is recommended when installing [!DNL Live Search] to a: